AndrewJBateman/angular-frontend-notes/README.md

 # :zap: Angular Frontend Notes

-* Angular tutorial app to allow user to add notes to a notes list.
-Notes can be viewed and deleted from this list.
-Includes a filter so user can search for key words and filtered results will order themselves in terms of relevancy.
+* Angular app to allow a user to Create, Read, Update & Delete (CRUD) simple notes comprising a title and description.
 * Clicking on a note navigates to that note where it can be edited.
-* All code by [Devstackr](https://www.youtube.com/channel/UCbwsS1m4Hib6R-9F1alus_A/featured) from Youtube [tutorial series]([Project Demo & Introduction - [1] Build a Notes App w/ Angular](https://www.youtube.com/watch?v=dlXEeOk-MrI&t=7s)).
+* Tutorial code by [Devstackr](https://www.youtube.com/channel/UCbwsS1m4Hib6R-9F1alus_A/featured) - see [:clap: Inspiration](#clap-inspiration) below.
+Note some changes were required to pass tslint tests

 ## :page_facing_up: Table of contents